-Each of these indicators provides a measure of the percentage of those assets that are in need of further investigation and/or repair.
+Each of these indicators provides a measure of the percentage of those assets that need further investigation and/or repair.
 Therefore, the lower an authority's figures are for these indicators, the better the condition of those assets.

 Current Condition